Whatsapp Icon

 About the speaker

-Cancer Healing Circle Talks with Nandini Sharma, Bone Cancer Survivor.
+Cancer Healing Circle Talks with Nandini Sharma, a Bone Cancer Survivor.
 Nandini was diagnosed when she was 16 years old.
-Since the tumour was localised, she had hope and faith that she would be cured.
+Since the tumor was localized, she had hope and faith that she would be cured.
 She got her treatment done in 2018.
 For three years, she has been cancer-free.
-She always believed in herself and is mentally strong.
+She always believed in herself and was mentally strong.
 There were many times when she wanted to give up, but she fought the battle bravely.
 She had her friends and family by her side throughout.
 She is very grateful for the life she has right now.

 Nandini's journey